 Over time, bike manufacturers started to develop gender-specific bikes.
 Women’s mountain bikes typically have a smaller frame size with a shorter top tube and a narrower handlebar.
 These adjustments make it easier for women to control the bike, especially in technical terrain.
 Women’s bikes also have a shorter stem, smaller grips, and a women-specific saddle.
 All of these adjustments are designed to improve the overall riding experience for women.
 Today, there are plenty of gender-specific mountain bikes available for both men and women, each with its unique features and design.

-Read Also: How to Easily Change a Tubeless Tire on a Mountain Bike
+Read Also: How to Easily Remove the Back Tire of a Mountain Bike: Simple Steps for Every Biker

 The Science Behind Men’s vs Women’s Bike Geometry